ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ### release.yml
 ![Create release on GitHub](images/workflow/release.svg)
 \newline
-Triggered when adding the following tag on push:
+This workflow is triggered when adding the following tag on push:
 ```- v*.*.* ```

- The steps including restore, build and tests are the same and in the previously mentioned build_and_test workflow.
+ The steps *restore*, *build* and *tests* are the same as the previously mentioned *build_and_test* workflow.
- If that succeeds it proceeds with the workflow by publishing the following project files:
+ If it succeeds, it proceeds with the workflow by publishing the following project files:

     1. src/Chirp.Core/Chirp.Core.csproj
     2. src/Chirp.Infrastructure/Chirp.Infrastructure.csproj
     3. src/Chirp.Web/Chirp.Web.csproj

-With the following release configurations: linux-x64, win-x64, osx-x64 and osx-arm64 with an corresponding output folder for it and zipping it.
+with the following release configurations: linux-x64, win-x64, osx-x64 and osx-arm64 with corresponding output folders and compresses them into zip-files.
-The release then include those zip-files and the source code
+The release then include the zip-files and the source code
 &nbsp;

 ## Team work <a name="teamwork"></a>
-Below is the project board for group 5.
+Below is the project board for Group 5.
 The uncompleted tasks are:

     1. As a Developer i want to check for possible SQL injection or XSS vulnerabilities so the website is as secure as it can be
     2. As a developer i want to documents all my functions to assure future developers understand the code

-All other features have been completed, this solution for Chirp should not be missing any features or functionality.
+All other features have been completed, this solution for *Chirp!* should not be missing any features or functionality.
 \newline
 ![Project board](images/projectboard.PNG)
 &nbsp;
-Below is a flowchart modeling of how teamwork has been conducted in group 5.
+Below is a flowchart modeling of how teamwork has been conducted in Group 5.
 \newline
 ![Flowchart diagram of teamwork](images/teamwork.png){width=auto; height=60%}
 &nbsp;

-The process "from issue to solution" starts after all members having attended any weeks lecture.
-Shortly after that lecture the group will find a room to sit and organize themselves, here a few group members start identifying and then quantifying this weeks problems by creating issue tickets.
+The process "From issue to solution" starts after all members having attended the given week's lecture.
+Shortly after that lecture, the group will find a room to sit and organize themselves.
+Here, a few group members start identifying and then quantifying that week's problems by creating issue tickets.
-When all problems have their respective issue tickets, the group will subdivide itself and create smaller groups where individuals work together to solve the specific issue(s).
+When all problems have their respective issue tickets, the group will subdivide itself into smaller groups where individuals work together or independently to solve the specific issue(s).
 A new branch will be created where all work for the feature/fix will be deposited.
-Whenever a specific issue is solved, its respective branch may be merged into main and their issue will be closed.
-If an issue is not solved during that day, individuals will work from home to solve/close the issue, or if needed, the group will meet again before the next weeks lecture (when new issues will be added).
+Whenever a specific issue is solved, its respective branch may be merged into main and the issue will be closed.
+If an issue is not solved by the end of the day, individuals will work from home to solve/close the issue, or if necessary, the group will meet again before the next week's lecture (when new issues will be added).

 ## How to make _Chirp!_ work locally <a name="localchirp"></a>